“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 If you experience difficulties during the application process, contact the Admissions Team on 01204 903394 or email@example.com

-Apply online: Central Manchester Foundation Trust Non-Medical Independent and Supplementary Prescribing for Nurses - 22 September 2020
+Apply online: Bolton NHS Foundation Trust Non-Medical Independent and Supplementary Prescribing for Nurses - 20 September 2021

 As an international student you are not allowed to study this course because of the restrictions on your visa.